aquasecurity/deployments/quick_start/kubernetes_and_openshift/manifests/README.md

 ## Pre-deployment

-You can skip any of the steps if you have already performed.
+You can skip any step if you have already performed.

 **Step 1.
 Create a namespace by name aqua (if not already done).**